Last Updated on 01/08/2023

 In the first (left) photo, the lower church is St. Peter’s, the middle one is the Franciscan church, the far one is the Collegienkirche.

-The most interesting church in Salzburg from an architectural point of view, dated 8th c.
+It is the most interesting church in Salzburg from an architectural point of view, dated 8th c.

 If Salzburg Cathedral is the cathedral of archbishops, then the Franciscan Church is the gothic church for the middle class.
 Like other churches in Salzburg, it was destroyed by fire during the capture of the city by Emperor Frederick Barbarossa in 1167.
 The church was rebuilt in the 12th century (long body in the late Romanesque style) and at the beginning of the 15th century (kliros with five powerful columns).

-4. Kollegienkirche, aka It’s the University Church.
+4. Kollegienkirche, aka the University Church

 One of the most significant church buildings in Europe, the masterpiece of the architect Fischer von Erlach, who combined various trends in architecture.
 Construction began in 1696.
 The consecration of the church took place in 1707.

 Tourists usually go to the church along the passage from Getreidegasse and head further to the Cathedral of St. Peter.
-In front of the Collegienkirche, there is a small food market – vegetables, flowers, various snacks.
+In front of the Kollegienkirche, there is a small food market – vegetables, flowers, various snacks.

-5. Church St. Blasius Kirche
+5. Church St. Blasius

 It is this church, overgrown with ivy, that tourists see at the end of the Getreidegasse.
 It was built in 1350 for the hospital, which was located next to 1327 to 1898.
 The hospital courtyard with arcades is one of the few traces of the Renaissance in Salburg.